hbctraining/Pseudobulk-for-scRNAseq/lessons/06_DE_comparisons.md

   <img src="../img/DE_pb_heatmap.png" height="500">
 </p>

-Through this visualization, we can see that there is a **a clustering of genes that are found significant by DESeq2 and FindMarkers**, with some of the 'both 'genes scattered.
-Most of the DESeq2 genes have a high percentage of cells expressing them, suggesting this drives the results observed with Psedubulk.
+Through this visualization, we can see that there is a **a clustering of genes that are found significant by DESeq2 and FindMarkers**, with some of the 'both' genes scattered.
+Most of the DESeq2 genes have a high percentage of cells expressing them, suggesting this drives the results observed with Pseudobulk.

 ***